Karmak23/licorn/docs/install.rst

 From sources
 ============

-Warning: this installation is intended *FOR DEVELOPERS ONLY*.
-It can cause damage on your system at worst, and not work at all at least, if you miss something during this procedure.
+.. warning:: This installation is intended **FOR DEVELOPERS ONLY**.
+It can cause damage on your system or don't work at all if you miss something during this procedure.

 #.
 Install darcs and required python-packages::